JayBMX/list-of-demos/README.md

 Chat interfaces are becoming more prevalent in many use cases.
 How about using the **conversation service** to build one?
 Here is a demo: https://conversation-demo.mybluemix.net/

 Another area of great interest to Bluemix users is the **Internet of Things (IoT)**.
-Here is a demo that allows you to connect your phone to the IoT platform and then visualize its sensor data: http://discover-iot.eu-gb.mybluemix.net/#/play
+This demo allows you to connect your phone to the IoT platform and then visualize its sensor data: http://discover-iot.eu-gb.mybluemix.net/#/play

-If you want to go beyond a single device, why not drive a few virtual **connected cars** around in Las Vegas?
+If you want to go beyond a single device, why not drive a few virtual **connected cars** around Las Vegas?
 You can even simulate accidents or make the roads freeze over: http://connected-car.mybluemix.net

 How about using the IBM Blockchain service along with IoT devices to instrument and track shipments in your supply chain?
 Here is the demo: https://discover-iot-blockchain-staging.eu-gb.mybluemix.net/iot-blockchain.html